GGYoung/reactStripe/README.md

-# reactStripe
-#This is a practice payment system with react.
-#To run do the following
+# To run do the following
 	npm install
 	npm run serve